Process of a fine

 Penalty Reminder Notice

-When an owner or nominated driver has not paid an outstanding fine and reminder notice/agency fees and fails to respond to the penalty reminder notice, the infringement is lodged at the Infringements Court accruing further statutory court costs to the original penalty.
-Visit Infringements Court Referrals for further information.
+When an owner or nominated driver has not paid an outstanding fine and reminder notice/agency fees and fails to respond to the penalty reminder notice, the infringement is registered with Fines Victoria accruing further statutory court costs to the original penalty.

 Application for an internal review of the decision to issue an infringement notice